deeppavlov/DeepPavlov/deeppavlov/models/morpho_tagger/README.md

 - **`word_lstm_units`** - number of units in word-level LSTM (default=128).
 It can be a list if there are multiple layers.
 - **`word_dropout`** - ratio of dropout before word-level LSTM (default=0.0).
+-- **`word_vectorizers`** - the list of word vectorizers specified in the previous sections of the **chainer**.
+Each item in the list contains a reference to the dimension of the corresponding vectorizer and the size of output embedding.
 - **`regularizer`** - the weight of l2-regularizer for output probabilities (default=None).
 None means
 that no regularizer is applied.
 - **`verbose`** - the level of verbosity during training.
 If it is positive, prints model summary.